WTSP: Tower woes

 Shortly after going on the air, Rahall petitioned the FCC to let WLCY-TV move its transmitter site to a proposed 1500 ft tower in Hillsborough County southeast of Riverview, an antenna farm where other stations were located.
 The application received two objections.
 One was from Miami's channel 10 station, concerned about interference from the more southerly site.
 The other was WSUN-TV, which claimed that any improvement of WLCY-TV's signal would cause it economic hardship.
 An FCC examiner and the commission's review board each denied the move, finding that WSUN-TV's "marginal coverage advantage ... may spell the difference between survival and failure" for that station and that a move would thus harm the development of UHF television in Tampa Bay and fail to maintain minimum separation to the Miami station.
 This decision left WLCY-TV on the shorter tower, already in the opposite direction from the other stations for most viewers, and gave it a coverage area 65 percent the size of WFLA and WTVT.
 While WLCY-TV fared better in the core metropolitan area, this transmitter deficiency hurt its ratings.
 In May 1977, Arbitron reported that WLCY-TV had finished fourth in ratings behind St. Petersburg UHF station WTOG-TV (channel 44) in sign-on to sign-off ratings, an unusual occurrence of an independent station beating a network affiliate.
 WLCY-TV's underperformance came just as ABC experienced an increase in its national ratings.

 Another effect of the tower disadvantage was to create a void in ABC reception to the south of Tampa Bay.
 Viewers in areas such as Sarasota, Bradenton, and Venice needed cable to watch ABC programs.
 This led to the construction of WXLT-TV (channel 40) in Sarasota as an ABC affiliate serving six southwestern Florida counties.
 That station began providing ABC and local programming to 140,000 homes, replacing WLCY-TV on cable systems in its area, when it debuted on October 23, 1971.
-WXLT, which became WWSB in 1986, served to leave WLCY-TV with virtually no ratings in Sarasota County by 1988.
+WXLT, which became WWSB in 1986, served to leave channel 10 with virtually no ratings in Sarasota County by 1988.

 In 1972, Rahall made a second attempt at improving its tower facility, this time by building a new, 1495 ft tower to increase its coverage area by 40 percent.
 WXLT and, for a time, WTOG-TV objected, with WXLT claiming it would lose viewers and advertisers were the new tower to be built.
 The commission and review board approved the tower.
 Having lost at the FCC, WXLT unsuccessfully attempted to have a local court halt construction of the tower.
 The $1.5 million tower and transmitter facility were activated in June 1979.
 In January 1981, the station was allowed to change its city of license from Largo to St. Petersburg.